liuyanguu/un_world_map/README.md

 -   shp: raw shape files
 -   data: processed shape files loaded as rds
 -   R: R functions to load the data
--   code: script to produce the map used in UNIGME report: use "code/_world map of mortality rates.R"
+-   code: script to produce the map used in UNIGME report: use "_world map of mortality rates.R"

 # Example